 While the walk and the sights are free, there is plenty of retail therapy and delicious eats to enjoy along the Gatlinburg Parkway.
 With over 200 unique shops, plenty of local eateries and attractions for all interests and ages, the parkway will keep you and your family busy exploring for hours.
 As you stroll, keep your eyes peeled for hand-pulled mountain taffy, fresh-dipped caramel apples and delectable homemade fudge.
 Play mini golf, experience the world’s largest underwater aquarium tunnel, ride the country’s largest aerial tram and take a turn on live-action rides.
 It’s all within the 2-mile Parkway.

 9. Enjoy the Smokies from Your Gatlinburg Cabin

 Nothing tops off the Smoky Mountain experience like a stay in a log cabin tucked into the beauty of the mountains.
 Our cabins feature amenities that help you take advantage of the area, including hot tubs on private decks, fire pits and outdoor grills, and, depending on the location you choose, our cabins in the Smoky Mountains also offer great views of the mountains.

-When you stay with us, your Smoky Mountain experience is uninterrupted, unlike what it’s like to stay in a noisy hotel room.
 We’re certain you’ll love your visit, especially with so many free things to do in the Smokies!
-For more ways to save during your Smoky Mountain visit, check out our current specials for your vacation.
+For more ways to save during your Smoky Mountain visit, find out how our Smoky Mountain cabins can actually save you money!